cncf/toc/process/project_proposals.md

 ![Project stages](project-stages.png)

+### Timelines

+The TOC makes no guarantees on if/when a project will join the CNCF or move levels.

+For sandbox proposals, applications are reviewed from oldest application to newest every two months and the TOC may not have time to get through every application each meeting.
+The up to date list can be found [here](https://sandbox.cncf.io/) and will be carried over from meeting to meeting if not every one is reviewed.

+For moving levels to incubation or graduation, projects should plan on at least 5 months or more between the initial application and approval.
+Due to the increased community demands around KubeCon + CloudNativeCon, new public comment periods and public votes will not launch within 6 weeks of a KubeCon + CloudNativeCon.
+Project should take this into account when planning completion of their due diligence.

+Q: Why doesn't the TOC get through the sandbox list every meeting?
+A: There are currently many projects that want to be a part of the CNCF and it is the TOC's job to carefully consider if they are the right fit for the foundation.
+This deliberation takes times and there are only so many applications that the TOC can get through each meeting.
+If anything, a delay from one meeting to the next is a benefit for the project because it allows more time to build community support.

+Q: Exactly how long will it take my project to move levels once my application is in?
+A: Just like in open source, it will get done when the work is done.
+This can range from 5 months to 15 months please coordinate with your TOC sponsor to keep everything on track.

+Q: Can my project still apply to move levels within 6 weeks of KubeCon?
+A: Yes, though getting a TOC sponsor, conducting any due dilligence, and any other steps of the process will be delayed until after KubeCon.

+Q: Why can't public comment periods or votes launch within 6 weeks of a KubeCon?
+A: Undergoing due diligence is non-insignificant amount of work.
+Conducting adopter interviews takes time and scheduling becomes increasingly difficult the closer to each KCCN we get.
+Being able to successfully complete due diligence to launch the public part of the process becomes very difficult as many community members have additional responsibilites related to the conference.
+By removing KCCN as a goal post for brand new requests to move levels, we hope to not burn out adopters, TOC, maintainers, and other community members.

 ### Sandbox process

 **Note: The TOC has changed the sandbox application process to a more transparent and streamlined workflow within the :package: [Sandbox Applications repository](https://github.com/cncf/sandbox) :package:.**